ethereumclassic/ethereumclassic.github.io/content/blog/2022-03-23-etc-nears-bitcoin-inspired-block-reward-reduction/index.en.md

 The 5M20 emission schedule was inspired by Bitcoin.
 However the authors of [ECIP-1017](https://ecips.ethereumclassic.org/ECIPs/ecip1017) desired a faster emission schedule to catch up to Bitcoin's low inflation rate.
 The "Fifthening" event for ETC occurs more frequently than Bitcoin's 4 year "Halvening" event.
 Also, the 5M20 features a smoother reduction curve with a 20% decrease compared to Bitcoins 50% reduction.
 The result is a decrease in Ethereum Classic's inflation at a quicker rate than Bitcoin.
 ETC uniquely provides the digital asset space with sound, programable money on a censorship resistant decentralized network.

-So when someone asks you: "What are the unique properties that make Ethereum Classic special in the crowded cryptocurrency space?"
-The logic is an easy to convey: ETC is programmable [sound money](https://ethereumclassic.org/why-classic/sound-money) built on top of the largest [Proof of Work](https://ethereumclassic.org/why-classic/proof-of-work) smart contract blockchain.
+So when someone asks you: "What are the unique properties that make Ethereum Classic special in a crowded cryptocurrency space?"

+The logic is easy to convey: ETC is programmable [sound money](https://ethereumclassic.org/why-classic/sound-money) built on top of the largest [Proof of Work](https://ethereumclassic.org/why-classic/proof-of-work) smart contract blockchain.
 Ethereum Classic is censorship resistant and the premiere network to build unstoppable applications.
 Code is law.

 **If Bitcoin is Plan B. Ethereum Classic is Plan C.**

 **Stay Classy.
-Stack ETC.**
+Stack ETC.** ~ r0n1n

 The [Ethereum Classic Discord](https://ethereumclassic.org/discord) is an open and active community.
 Please join the conversation.